AdobeDocs/analytics.en/help/implement/js-implementation/javascript-implementation-overview.md

 To begin using Analytics, data must be sent to a report suite to display in reporting.

-The easiest and recommended way to send data to [!DNL Analytics] is by using [Dynamic Tag Management](../../implement/c-implement-with-dtm/dtm-implementation-overview.md).
+The easiest and recommended way to send data to [!DNL Analytics] is by using [Launch](/help/implement/implement-with-launch/create-analytics-property.md).
 However, in some cases, you might want to implement Analytics using the older JavaScript method.

 >[!NOTE]
 >
 >This section describes the legacy method of implementing Analytics.
-All Analytics customers have access to [Dynamic Tag Management](https://marketing.adobe.com/resources/help/en_US/dtm/) which is the standard method to deploy Experience Cloud tags.
+All Analytics customers have access to [Launch](/help/implement/implement-with-launch/create-analytics-property.md), which is the standard method to deploy Experience Cloud tags.

 ## Implementation Steps {#section_73961BAD5BB4430A95E073DE5C026277}